RHPL History

 About RHPL

-Rochester Hills Public Library (RHPL) provides life-long learning opportunities, instills a love of reading, and offers equal access to information.
-The library serves as a community space where visitors enjoy innovative ways to learn and socialize through programs, including an annual summer reading challenge, parent-child workshops, and weekly lectures.
-The library’s database system allows cardholders to checkout or use eBooks, movies, language and research services, and more from the comfort of home at no cost.
+Rochester Hills Public Library provides lifelong learning opportunities, instills a love of reading, and offers equal access to information to over 110,000 patrons.
+The library serves as a community center where visitors enjoy innovative ways to learn and socialize through a variety of programs, including an annual summer reading challenge, parent-child workshops, concerts, and weekly lectures.
+Its expansive and user-friendly collections allow cardholders to use physical materials, eBooks, tools and technology, database subscriptions, movie and music downloads, language and genealogy services, business and investment reports, and national news sources at no cost.

 Mission Statement